 “I’m a draftee.
 Where are those beers, man?” requested Papio impatiently.

-“Me?
-A third-year cultural exchange student at Columbia University,” said Ignacio Azulia.
-“The draft grabbed me before graduation.
+“In my case, ” said Ignacio Azulia with boredom, “was a third-year cultural exchange student at Columbia University.
+The draft grabbed me before graduation.
 Put me on a troop ship across the Pacific Ocean when I dropped a few classes.
-My parents migrated to flee the Spanish Civil War, and now they saw me off to war in Asia.”
+My parents migrated to New York to flee the Spanish Civil War, and now saw me off to war in Asia.”

 Galan pointed over to the water’s edge.
 “And that guy staring at the surf is Tico Dacosta, a Maryland High School graduate born in Costa Rica.
 He’s dead scared of ocean water.
 Never seen the China Sea until now.”